rullo16/Art/README.md

 ## Introduction

-This model uses transferlearning and fine-tuning techniques to generate critic-like descriptions for art pieces, particularly paintings.
-It also allows users to use the generated descriptions and select different artistic styles to generate new images.
+This project uses transfer-learning and fine-tuning techniques to generate critic-like descriptions for art pieces, particularly paintings.

-##Features
+## Features

 The main features of the Art Critic Model project include: